-The school designated safeguarding lead should be consulted for internal advice on making a referral.
+The school/college designated safeguarding lead should be consulted for internal advice on making a referral.
 Prior to making a referral the school may also speak to and get advice from Children Services or the B&NES Prevent Lead (01225) 396364

-B6 Mandatory reporting of Female Genital Mutilation (FGM)
+B7 Mandatory reporting of Female Genital Mutilation (FGM)

-The school will follow the statutory guidance on FGM in order to safeguard girls who are at risk of FGM:
+The school/college will follow the statutory guidance on FGM in order to safeguard girls who are at risk of FGM.

-Where a pupil makes a disclosure of FGM, the school will follow the mandatory reporting rules and make appropriate referrals to the police as set out in the B&NES guidance available at BCSSP & LSAB Female Genital Mutilation Guidance (March 2019)
+Where a pupil makes a disclosure of FGM, the school/college will follow the mandatory reporting rules and make appropriate referrals to the police as set out in the B&NES quidance.